Rig Features

 Eyes and Targets

-When selecting one of these controllers, this property will be displayed in the property panel to let you choose wich option you want to use:
+When selecting an eye controller, this property will be displayed in the property panel to let you choose wich option you want to use:

 Auto-Eyelids